influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 # workflow.v1alpha1.artifactLocation

-ArtifactLocation describes a location for a single or multiple artifacts.
+"ArtifactLocation describes a location for a single or multiple artifacts.
 It is used as single artifact in the context of inputs/outputs (e.g. outputs.artifacts.artname).
-It is also used to describe the location of multiple artifacts such as the archive location of a single workflow step, which the executor will use as a default location to store its files.
+It is also used to describe the location of multiple artifacts such as the archive location of a single workflow step, which the executor will use as a default location to store its files."

 ## Index